 Problem Possible Cause - Solution Nothing appears on screen.
 The system is in a power saving mode.
-Toggle the sleep/resume key combination, Fn + F12 (see "Configuring the Power Buttons" on page 3 - 14).
+Toggle the sleep/resume key combination Fn + F12 (see "Configuring the Power Buttons" on page 3 - 14).
 The screen controls need to be adjusted.
 Toggle the screen control key combinations Fn + F8/F9.
 If you're connected to an external monitor, make sure it's plugged in and turned on.
 You should also check the monitor's own brightness and contrast controls.
 The computer is set for a different display.
-Toggle the screen display key combination, Fn + F7 .
+Toggle the screen display k combination, Fn + F7 .
 If an external monitor is connected, turn it on.
 The screen saver is activated.
 Press any key or touch the Clickpad.
 No image appears on the external monitor I have plugged in and powered on.
-You haven't installed the video driver and configured it appropriately from the Control Panel .
-See Appendix C for instructions on installing and configuring the video driver.
-You forget the boot password .
-If you forget the password, you may have to discharge the battery of the CMOS.
-Contact your service representative for help.
+9 11 1 You forget the boot password .
+If you forget the password, you may have to discharge the battery of the CMC Contact your service representative for help.